-Thomas Selover February 5, 2020
+Thomas Selover February 5, 2020 President of the Professors World Peace Academy International

-Seoul, Korea -- The World Peace Academic Conference, which also served as the inaugural conference of the International Association of Academicians for Peace, took place on February 4-5, 2020, at the Kintex Exhibition Center outside Seoul as part of World Summit 2020.
+The World Peace Academic Conference, which also served as the inaugural conference of the International Association of Academicians for Peace, took place on February 4-5, at Kintex outside Seoul as part of World Summit 2020.
 Among the many significant events that were part of the summit, the World Peace Academic Conference was specifically designed to honor and develop the academic legacy of Dr. Sun Myung Moon and Dr. Hak Ja Han Moon.
 Beginning in the early 1970s, the UPF founders have invested vast financial and human resources in laying the foundations for a new, God-centered academic culture.

-The conference was organized by Dr. Sung-Bae Jin, chair of the Hyo Jeong Academic Foundation, along with an international conference team.
-It was divided into four concurrent sections, representing natural sciences, social sciences, religion and culture, and university education.
+Dr. Sung-bae Jin, chair of the Hyo Jeong Academic Foundation, along with an international conference team organized the conference.
+It was divided into four concurrent sections, representing natural sciences, social sciences, religion and culture and university education.